Zatteliet/eventdna-2021/README.md

 # README

-This repo bundles work-in-progress code for EventDNA LRE paper.
+This repo bundles experimental code for the EventDNA LRE paper.

+## Usage

+`main.py` is a CLI file.
+Simply run it with `python main.py` to start training and evaluation. `python main.py --help` details some options; in particular, `--test` can be used to run a limited training routine taking very little time to complete.